Permissionless-Software-Foundation/psffpp-client/README.md

-# p2wdb-image-upload-backend
+# psffpp-client

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 ## Overview

 This is a node.js back end server that pairs with [this React front end](https://github.com/Permissionless-Software-Foundation/p2wdb-image-upload).
-Together, they allow a user to upload images to the IPFS network via the [P2WDB](https://p2wdb.com) pinning cluster, and pay for a year of hosting with BCH.
+Together, they allow a user to upload images to the IPFS network via the [PSFFPP](https://psffpp.com) pinning cluster, and pay for a year of hosting with cryptocurrency.
 The cost of hosting an image (up to 1MB) is $0.01 USD for a year.

+This is a [Koa](https://koajs.com/) back-end REST API service with an embedded [Helia IPFS node](https://github.com/ipfs/helia).
+It interacts with the [psf-bch-wallet](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet) command-line app, to download file from and upload file to the PSF File Pinning Protocol network.

 This repository is forked from [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider).